profscottpeterson/81228_Team2/docs/System Requirements.md

 >In this section, just say “See section 7 requirements 25-32”.
 And I’ll assume those requirements are Safety related.

-There are no safety concerns related to the software.
+There are no safety concerns related to the software, the program produces no loud sounds to damage ears and flashing colors to cause possible damage to epileptic viewers.
+I assure you that this pizza program is very friendly.

 ### Security Requirements
 <Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
 Define any user identity authentication requirements.
 Refer to any external policies or regulations containing security issues that affect the product.
 Define any security or privacy certifications that must be satisfied.>